seansica/final-project-rag-pipeline/EXPERIMENTS.md

 | 5 | mistral | all-mpnet-base-v2 | 128 | 0 | 4 | similarity |
 | 6 | mistral | all-MiniLM-L6-v2 | 128 | 0 | 4 | similarity |

+NOTE TO SELF:
+- All Engineering experiments are done
+- Just need to run Mistral + Marketing experiments (3) to complete phase 1

 ## Phase 2: Chunk Size and Overlap Optimization

 Phase 2 tests different chunk sizes and overlaps with the best embedding model from Phase 1.